TriplyDB/Documentation/docs/triply-etl/tmp/ci-cd.md

 # How to create a TriplyETL CI pipeline?

 - Use the TriplyETL boilerplate from [this repository](https://git.triply.cc/triply/boilerplates), specifically the etl folder.
 - Each customer organization in gitlab needs their own 'CI runner'.
 If you're adding a TriplyETL repo to an existing customer, then you're probably fine.
-But if this is a newly created organisation, you will need to register a runner for this organisation.
+But if this is a newly created organization, you will need to register a runner for this organization.
-  - To check whether the customer organisation has a runner configured, go to the customer organisation `Settings` in gitlab, then go to `CI/CD`.
+  - To check whether the customer organization has a runner configured, go to the customer organization `Settings` in gitlab, then go to `CI/CD`.
 The URL should look something like this: `https://git.triply.cc/groups/customers/<customer-name>/-/settings/ci_cd`.
 Click `Runners` and verify that `Available runners:` is not zero.
-  - If you need to register a runner, contact a sysadmin (see [here](https://git.triply.cc/triply/documentation/-/wikis/pages/server-calamities/index#for-triply-members) for the list of sysadmins) and ask them to create a runner for your organisation.
+  - If you need to register a runner, contact a sysadmin (see [here](https://git.triply.cc/triply/documentation/-/wikis/pages/server-calamities/index#for-triply-members) for the list of sysadmins) and ask them to create a runner for your organization.

 # Modifying a pipeline